tomchapin/capyprism-starter/README.md

 3. Run `docker pull elgalu/selenium` to fetch the Docker image for the Selenium grid

-4. Run `make start-selenium-server`.
+4. Run `make selenium-grid-start`.
 If this worked correctly, you should be able to browse to http://localhost:4444/grid/console to see your Selenium server console.

 5. Run `make run` to launch the test suite.